Spain Motorcycles Brands

 Sangles Logo

-The Spanish motorcycle manufacturer Sanglas was founded by brothers Javier and Martin Sanglas just after the civil war in 1942.
-The company immediately demonstrated the advantage of its products by combining in its technology all the best from German and British motorcycles, providing them with significant advantages of reliability, functionality, and durability.
+Spanish motorcycle manufacturer Sanglas was founded by brothers Javier and Martin Sanglas in 1942, just after the end of the civil war.
+The company immediately demonstrated the advantage of its products by combining the best of German and British motorcycles into its technologies, providing significant advantages in reliability, functionality, and durability.
 The most significant model of the brand was the 400T, which was produced until the company closed in 1989.

-The company logo is the full brand name in a handcrafted font that includes uppercase and lowercase letters and a custom design of both “S” letters, shaped like a motorcycle handlebar’s side silhouette.
-It was traditionally placed on the side of the fuel tank.
-The emblem includes a stylized top view of a horizontally located fuel tank in 2 colors – light green and white with a gray outline.
-It is crossed by a smooth sloping curve, a graphic representation of the letter “S” in a bright, attractive greenish-yellow hue.
+The company logo is the brand name, set in a handcrafted font, with uppercase and lowercase letters, and a nonstandard “S” design resembling the side silhouette of a motorcycle handlebar.
+Traditionally, it was placed on the side of the fuel tank.
+The emblem includes a stylized image of the top of the horizontally positioned fuel tank, made in two colors, light green and white, with a gray outline.
+It is crossed by a smooth, sloping curve, a graphic representation of the letter “S” in a bright, attractive greenish-yellow shade.

 Sbay